JeffreyPalmer/git-autocommit-bot/README.md

 # WARNING!
 * This has only been tested on MacOS!
 Other platforms may require changes.
-* Make sure you're running the script in the correct directory or `rsync` will probably ruin your day.
 * This also assumes that you don't have more than two git worktree branches for a specific repository.